Gregification/apache-works/README.md

 WINDOWS
 1. install Docker & clone this repo. turn on the docker daemon.
 1. create a ```postgres:15``` container (ex: name->_testdb_ , port->_5432_)
-1. inside the new db, create a few tables with
+1. inside the new db, create a few tables with. or see. *ALTERNATIVE-- listed bellow steps*
     ```
     create table if not exists _chattemplet (timeDelivered_u BIGINT PRIMARY KEY,  id serial,  sentBy VARCHAR(255),    message VARCHAR(940) NOT NULL);
     create table if not exists _users       (username VARCHAR(255)  PRIMARY KEY,    creationtime BIGINT not null,    lastactivetime BIGINT not null);